-On November 4, 2009, Nancy Link ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
+On November 2, 2009, Carolyn Williams ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time her position was abolished was an Elementary Teacher at Malcolm X Elementary School ("Malcolm X").
+Employee's position of record at the time her position was abolished was a Hospitality Teacher at Roosevelt Senior High School ("Roosevelt").
 Employee was serving in Educational Service status at the time her position was abolished.
 On December 9, 2009, Agency filed an Answer to Employee's appeal.

-I was assigned this matter on February 6, 2012.
-On February 15, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statutes, and regulations ("February 15th Order").
-Both parties have submitted their briefs in response to the February 15th Order.
+I was assigned this matter on February 8, 2012.
+On February 15, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statutes, and regulations.
+Agency timely submitted its brief on February 29, 2012.
+On March 8, 2012, Employee requested an extension in order to consult counsel.
+In a March 12, 2012 Order, the undersigned granted the extension of time request and ordered Employee to submit her brief on or before March 28, 2012.
+On March 23, 2012, Counsel for Employee submitted a second request for an extension of time after representation commenced on March 22, 2012.
+On March 27, 2012, I issued an Order granting the second request for an extension of time with a revised deadline of April 11, 2012.
+Employee submitted her brief as ordered on April 11, 2012.
+Both parties have timely submitted their briefs.
 After reviewing the record, I have determined that there are no material facts in dispute and therefore a hearing is not warranted.
 The record is now closed.